-- Mother of the Bride, try to secure your dress at least four months before the wedding, giving the Mother of the Groom ample opportunity to select her dress if she’s waiting on you.
+- Mother of the Bride, once you secure your dress let the Mother of the Groom know, giving the her ample opportunity to select her dress if she’s waiting on you.
 Note, according to modern etiquette she doesn’t have to wait, but she may graciously want to wait for you to select your attire first.
 So don’t make her wait too long.

 - Mother of the Bride, don’t place unreasonable restrictions on the Mother of the Groom.
 You may have very different body types and styles.
-You don’t need to expect to coordinate.
-As my own Matron of Honor and dear friend Michelle explained to me, the two mothers are actually in very few photos together, maybe one or two.
-So it really doesn’t matter if your dresses coordinate.
-In fact, Michelle (as the Mother of the Bride) and her daughter’s mother-in-law both wore navy to their children’s wedding, and she didn’t mind at all that they both had on the same color.
+The mothers of my daughter-in-law and son-in-law wore very different styles from mine.
+In fact, one of them wore black because that’s what she wears 90% of the time and she feels most like herself in that shade.
+They both looked stunning.
+And we were in very few photographs together, so it really didn’t make sense for us to try to coordinate.
 So don’t tell the MOG what color or length of dress she must wear.
 Instead, at the very most suggest a few shades she might want to choose from and give some flexibility in the length.
 David’s Bridal offers some great tips about colors that coordinate well together, and especially how to coordinate with the wedding colors in general.
 Grace, ladies, lots of grace.

 - Don’t outshine anyone, but do shine.
 As my wedding photographer friend Hannah Whaley pointed out, you’re not likely to upstage the bride even if you try.
 She’s probably 20-something…and you’re not!
 (Oh, boy…) But honestly, this isn’t the day to try to outshine anyone.
 Just shine!
 Choose a dress that makes you look and feel beautiful.
 It’s a day of celebration, and you want to look your best without drawing undue attention to yourself.
 So yes, stay away from ostentatious accessories, flirtatious cuts, over-the-top designs and attention grabbing colors or prints.
 But do choose clothing that conveys your personal style on an elegant and celebratory note.